https://www6.unca.edu/ohms/viewer.php?cachefile=APOH082.xml#segment0

 Maya Yulin:

 Great.
-Can you tell me, how have you been treated when in Asheville when
+Can you tell me, how have you been treated when in Asheville when interacting with local public institutions, like the police and healthcare and education, faith communities?

 David Berky: